A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 Lower discovery costs

 No external consultancy, no processing fees, no vendor intermediary.
-The cost of running a large-scale discovery corpus through Overstand is a fraction of what a traditional engagement runs.
+Running a large-scale discovery corpus through modern eDiscovery software dramatically reduces the cost of investigation.

 3